Somali Cat Health Issues & Prevention

 Veterinary Care Schedule for Somalis

 Veterinary care frequency should adjust as your pet ages.
 Below is the recommended schedule, though your vet may adjust based on individual health for your Somali.
-Here is the recommended schedule:
+These are baseline recommendations.

 Life StageVisit FrequencyKey Screenings